bewagner/bewagner.github.io/_drafts/my-pleco-setup.md

 The way I use the flashcard feature evolved over time.
 Now it is in a state that helps me learn new words more quickly.

-# TODO Mention what they will learn

-In this post I would like to present you the way I use Pleco's flashcard feature.
+Therefore I will present to you the way I use Pleco's flashcard feature in this post!

+You will learn about the different test profiles I have set up.
+Additionally, I will explain to you, how I customized Pleco's scoring algorithm.

+But first, I will try to give you a general understanding of how Pleco's flashcard system works.

 # Pleco's flashcard feature

-First, I will explain how flashcards work in Pleco.

 ## Categories